std.stdio.readln - multiple declarations

 This version manages its own read buffer, which means one memory allocation per call.
 If you are not

-retaining a reference to the read data, consider the
+retaining a reference to the read data, consider the version, which may offer

 better performance as it can reuse its read buffer.